-Susana and her children were taken to an immigration office, and she saw other women and children.
+immigration office, and she saw other women and children.
 The ICE agents took her upstairs and told her she was being deported.

-"I got really worried because I

-am afraid for my life and that of my children if I am returned to El Salvador," Susana said.
+"I got really worried because I am afraid for my life and that of my children if I am returned to El Salvador," Susana said.
 "My children had also gotten upset because they could see that I was visibly upset.
 I was so nervous and scared that I felt my blood pressure drop, I was crying and I couldn't breathe.
 At that point, I felt dizzy and I suffered a seizure."

-But it was her daughter Ana, 8, and son Frederick, 6, who were on her mind during this emergency.
+But it was her 8-year-old daughter and 6-year-old son who were on her mind during this emergency.